-• COVID-19 Parenting Tips - Parenting for Lifelong Health has produced easy-to-distribute parenting tips in over 100 languages.
-WWO endorses these tips as effective in helping strengthen families and prevent violence against children.

-wworoadmap.org/resource/parenting-tips

-- · Parenting Tips: A Guide for Church Leaders This multi-language leader guide includes sermon suggestions, conversation starters, template text messages, radio announcements, and social media content that can be used to reach families in need. wworoadmap.org/resource/parenting-tips - Script outline for phone conversations with parents and children Viva has designed an 8 week phone mentoring program, that will support families to build stronger relationships, encourage positive parenting, and reduce the risk of violence against children at home. wworoadmap.org/resource/parenting-tips - Parenting Tips for Challenging Times Parenting can be tough and more so in a crisis. wworoadmap.org/resource/parenting-tips
+- COVID-19 Parenting Tips Parenting for Lifelong Health has produced easy-to-distribute parenting tips in over 100 languages.
+WWO endorses these tips as effective in helping strengthen families and prevent violence against children. - wworoadmap.org/resource/parenting-tips - · Parenting Tips: A Guide for Church Leaders This multi-language leader guide includes sermon suggestions, conversation starters, template text messages, radio announcements, and social media content that can be used to reach families in need. - wworoadmap.org/resource/parenting-tips - Script outline for phone conversations with parents and children Viva has designed an 8 week phone mentoring program, that will support families to build stronger relationships, encourage positive parenting, and reduce the risk of violence against children at home.
+These scripts are useful for any crisis context. wworoadmap.org/resource/parenting-tips